odoo/odoo/doc/reference/views.rst

     the content of the inheritance spec is appended to the matched node ``replace``
+    the content of the inheritance spec replaces the matched node ``replacecontent``
-    the content of the inheritance spec replaces the matched node ``after``
+    the content of the inheritance spec replaces the content of matched node ``after``
     the content of the inheritance spec is added to the matched node's parent, after the matched node